 Coming Up:

-In the next few days, we’ll talk about false teachers, friendship, judgment, and how to respond when we’re struggling to trust God.
+In the next few days, we’ll discuss false teachers, friendship, judgment, and how to respond when we struggle to trust God.
 We’ll also discuss the question, “Is the Bible enough in a complex world?”

 Blessings as you grow in Christ,